tkb-github/attested-conjectures/docs/des-noms-latins.md

 I'ay souhaité souuent que ceux qui escriuent les histoires en Latin nous laissassent nos noms tous tels qu'ils sont: car, en faisant de Vaudemont, Vallemontanus, et les metamorphosant pour les garber à la Grecque ou à la Romaine, nous ne sçauons où nous en sommes et en perdons la connoissance.
 <p align="right">— <em>Essais</em> I 46</p>

+&nbsp;
+In matters of genealogy it is necessary to give the bare names as they are; but in poetry, and in prose of any elegance in the writing, they require to have inflexion given to them.
+<p align="right">— Johnson</p>

 ## Conrad Gessner
 _… we see a consistent pattern throughout Gessner's life of writing his and his family's name in German documents with a double s, and, after 1540, of signing and publishing his name in Latin with one s._ ([Pyle](https://www.euppublishing.com/doi/abs/10.3366/anh.2000.27.2.175))